Predicted impact of Brexit: Law and courts

 After Brexit, the UK has the final say over the laws that govern it.
 Under the European Union (Withdrawal) Act 2018, which was passed by the British parliament, EU laws no longer have supremacy over UK laws after Brexit.
 To maintain continuity, the Act converts EU law into UK law as "retained EU law".
 After Brexit, the British parliament (and the devolved legislatures) can decide which elements of that law to keep, amend or repeal.
 Furthermore, UK courts are no longer bound by the judgments of the EU Court of Justice after Brexit.
-Its case law from before Brexit will still apply to UK courts, but the UK Supreme Court is not be bound by it.
+Its case law from before Brexit will still apply to UK courts, but the UK Supreme Court is not bound by it.
 According to Catherine Barnard from UK in a Changing Europe, any future UK–EU trade agreement will require some EU law to take precedence in UK law.

 The basic principles of contract law were not significantly affected by Brexit, but businesses were advised to consider the practical impact of withdrawal on the costs and obligations of a contract.
 Generic clauses regarding force majeure or frustration, and specific "Brexit clauses" anticipating the potential impact of Brexit, were considered by some companies and legal advisers to protect against Brexit's business impact.
 Brexit leaves Ireland and Cyprus as the only two remaining common law jurisdictions in the EU.
 Paul Gallagher, a former Attorney General of Ireland, has suggested this isolates those countries and deprives them of a powerful partner that shared a common interest in ensuring that EU legislation was not drafted or interpreted in a way that would be contrary to the principles of the common law.
 Lucinda Creighton, a former Irish government minister for legal affairs, has said that Ireland relied on the "bureaucratic capacity of the UK" to understand, influence and implement EU legislation.